Ink cartridges for printers…they’re something almost everyone uses and they’re so darn expensive!

-Some time ago, I read a TechWorld.com report about how cartridge manufacturers give you a notice that your cartridge will soon be empty when nearly 60 percent of the ink is still left.
+Some time ago, cartridge manufacturers admitted they give you notice that your cartridge will soon be empty when nearly 60% of the ink is still left.
 So when your computer tells you replace to the cartridge, instead just pull it out and shake it.
 You’ll probably get several weeks more of use out of it.

-After all, manufacturers have a clear financial incentive to shortchange you and make you buy more of their product.
+Remember, manufacturers have a clear financial incentive to make you buy more of their product.
 What you pay to print per page skyrockets if you throw that cartridge out or recycle it too early.

 Multi-ink cartridges are the worst because they have individual ink banks for up to three or four colors.
-Any one of them can run out before the others do.
+Any one of them can run out before the others do!

 Read more: How to use carpet stains using an iron